American Indian Student Organizations

 American Indian Science and Engineering Society (AISES)

 AISES promotes education in the sciences among American Indians and Alaskan Natives.
 National AISES programs are offered at three levels: pre-college, college and professional.
 The Long Beach chapter is at the college level.
 AISES raises funds to attend the fall AISES national conference.
-Contact the CSULB AISES Chapter by emailing: email@example.com or visit www.aises.org regarding the national organization.
+The CSULB AISES Chapter is not active currently.
+Contact Anna Nazarian-Peters if you are interested in activating AISES.
+You may also visit www.aises.org regarding the national organization.

 American Indian Student Council (AISC)

 The council is open to any currently enrolled student who is interested in American Indian cultures.
 The council hosts and co-sponsors the Annual CSULB POW WOW and AILOTT, an education conference.
 In addition, the council hosts several smaller events year round and its members serve on University committees to represent American Indian students' views and issues.
-The Council meets on a weekly basis on Thurdays at 6:30 pm in the American Indian Student Study Center located at Faculty Office 4, Room 282 (FO4-282).
+The Council meets on a weekly basis on in the Puvungna Student Cultural Resource Center located at the University Student Union, Room 310 (USU-3310).

-Please contact American Indian Student Services for any changes and/or more information: Contact Us.
+Please contact American Indian Student Services for any changes and/or more information: Contact American Indian Student Services.